Tampa Bay Buccaneers: Todd Bowles years (2022–present)

 During the 2024 offseason, Baker Mayfield signed a three-year contract extension with the Buccaneers to remain the starting quarterback.
 Dave Canales departed to take the head coaching job at Carolina, and was replaced at the offensive coordinator position by Liam Coen.
 The Buccaneers finished the regular season 10–7, and won the NFC South for a franchise-best fourth consecutive season.
 This also tied the record for most consecutive NFC South titles, with four, and total NFC South titles, with seven; furthermore, this marked the fifth consecutive playoff appearance for the team, both a franchise and division record.
 Mayfield threw 41 touchdown passes, and the Tampa Bay offense ranked third in the league.
 Despite missing three games due to a hamstring injury, wide receiver Mike Evans finished the regular season with 1,004 receiving yards.
 Evans tied the NFL record held by Jerry Rice for the most consecutive seasons with 1,000+ receiving yards (11), as well as extend his own current record for most such seasons consecutively from the start of a career.
 In the NFL playoffs, they were upset by the Washington Commanders by a field goal, 20–23.

+The 2025 season started with a 6–2 record.
+After their week 9 bye, they would collapse to a 7–9 record, in part due to a rash of injuries.
+The Buccaneers rebounded to beat their NFC South rival Carolina Panthers in Week 18 to finish 8–9.
+The next day, the Atlanta Falcons' victory over rival New Orleans Saints resulted in a three-way tie for first place in the division.
+The Panthers won the tiebreaker, clinched the division, and the Buccaneers were eliminated from playoff contention.
+Head coach Todd Bowles, considered by some experts to be on the "hot seat," ultimately retained his position.
+However, several assistant coaches were fired, and wide receiver Mike Evans parted ways in free agency to go to the San Francisco 49ers.

 Defense

 Throughout their history, the Buccaneers have been known for their suffocating defense.
 It started with the drafting of Hall of Fame defensive end Lee Roy Selmon with their first pick ever in 1976.
-Three Buccaneer players have been named the AP Defensive Player of the Year, and the team has led the league in total defense on three occasions, including the 2002 championship season.
+Three Buccaneer players have been named the AP Defensive Player of the Year: Selmon, 1979; Warren Sapp, 1999; and Derrick Brooks, 2002.
+The team has led the league in total defense on three occasions, including the 2002 championship season.
 The team's defense was instrumental in their 2020 playoff run which led to their second Super Bowl title.
 All five of the Buccaneers Hall of Fame inductees are defensive players or coaches.